-Pennsylvania income tax forms, schedules, brochures, electronic filing options, and other information are available on the Department's website.
+Pennsylvania income tax forms, schedules, brochures, electronic filing options, and other information are available on the department's website.
 If you do not have Internet access, visit your local public library.

-E-mail Requests for Forms: ra-forms@state.pa.us
+E-mail Requests for Forms: ra-forms@.pa.gov